Windmilling clusters of active quadrupoles: Methods

 \subsection{Brownian Dynamics Simulations}

 The data shown in this work were obtained by Brownian Dynamics simulations, more specifically by overdamping the Langevin translational and rotational equations of motion.
 Particles were confined to the $x,y$ plane and only permitted to rotate around the $z$-axis in order to create a strictly 2D system.
-We chose the $NVT$ ensemble, albeit with $V=A$, where $A$ is the system area, due to the dimensionality of the system, and with $N=1000$ dumbbells.
+The system area $A$ and the number of dumbbells $N=1000$ are kept constant in each simulation run.
+Furthermore, the particles are in contact with a heat bath at temperature $T$.
 The area of the quadratic simulation box for each run was calculated based on the desired particle densities of $\phi = 0.05, 0.15, 0.3$.
 Since the particle surface area is $2 \cdot r^2 \pi = \frac{\pi}{2} \sigma^2$, this gives $\phi = \frac{\sigma^2 \pi N}{2 A}$, with $A = l^2$ for a box of length $l$.
 We now turn to defining the reduced simulation units.
-Firstly, the length scale is fixed by setting the diameter of each dumbbell component $\sigma =1$ (see Figure \ref{fig:simmodel}).
-The simulation temperature was fixed at the reduced units of $k_B T = 1$, which now defines the energy scale.
-This leaves the timescale, which was set implicitly by fixing the rotational and translational diffusion constants as follows.
+As the basis of our unit system, we fix the length scale $\sigma$, the diameter of each dumbbell component, the energy scale as the simulation temperature $k_BT$ and the relaxation time $D_{rot} = 0.1$.
+We then proceed to set $\sigma =1$, $k_BT = 1$ and $D_{rot} = 0.1$.
 For an arbitrary simulation particle, we can write the Langevin equations of motion as: